tmaswang03/tmaswang03/README.md

 ## About 👋
 -------------------
 Hey guys 🙂 I'm Thomas Wang I live in Markham and I am an aspiring programmer :).
-I enjoy playing video games in my spare time and talking with new people!
+I enjoy playing video games in my spare time and talking with people!
 Aside from that, I also enjoy Mathematics, Coding (competitively and projects too), as well as listening to Music.
 Welcome to my Github profile :D feel free to DM me if you want (I'm probably procrastinating anyways).

 ### Skills 📚